Chapter 6 Renouncing Custody

 She set down the cup and looked at Luke, her eyes even carrying a hint of pity.

-Luke was caught off guard by her question.
+Luke was momentarily stunned by her question.

 "I'm not that calculating, and I don't have time to play mind games with you."
 Evelyn's tone was flat.
 "I just don't want anything to do with you anymore."